 - Restriction – you can ask us to restrict the personal information we use about you where you have asked it to be erased or you have objected to our use of it.

-- Write: npower – Rainton House, Individual Rights Team, PO Box 177, Houghton–le-Spring, DH4 5OZ; or
+- Writing to: npower – Rainton House, Individual Rights Team, PO Box 177, Houghton–le-Spring, DH4 5OZ; or

-If you are unhappy about the way we handle or use your personal information please write to us at Data Protection Officer, npower, Legal Department, Trigonos, Windmill Hill Business Park, Whitehill Way, Swindon, SN5 6PB and we will do our best to resolve your complaint.
-If you wish to make a complaint about any other matter please see the details on how to complain as set out in the Standard Terms section on “Service Levels and Complaints” or see the section on how to do so on our website at www.npower.com.
+- Right to complain: If you are unhappy about the way we handle or use your personal information please write to us at Data Protection Officer, npower, Legal Department, Trigonos, Windmill Hill Business Park, Whitehill Way, Swindon, SN5 6PB and we will do our best to resolve your complaint.
+If you wish to make a complaint about any other matter please see the details on how to complain as set out in the Standard Terms section on “Service Levels and Complaints” or find out how to make a complaint on our website.

 If you’re still unhappy and you do not believe we have resolved your complaint you have the right to contact the Information Commissioner’s Office (ICO).
 They are the supervisory body that regulates how personal data is handled in the UK.
 If you go to them before you have contacted us they may ask you to get in touch with us first to see if we can help you and resolve your complaint before they will investigate it.

 The ICO can be contacted through their website, by phone on 0303 123 1113 or by post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF.